 Unless you’ve been living on an island with limited Internet connection (then I wish I was you) you must have heard of this song.
 It’s the new talk of the town.
 Every cool kid in Nairobi, and probably the whole Kenya knows about it.

 Kagwe Mungai is also featured on the song, but he doesn’t rap or sing.
 That can only mean one thing; he’s the producer.
 Even before the song starts, he heavily hypes the urban Nairobi track and its artists.
-He’s definitely pulling a DJ Khaled.
+He definitely pulls a DJ Khaled.

 Speaking of, some of us are still waiting for the music video.
 Ahem!

 OK, back to Kama Kawaida.
 Kagwe does a fantastic job on this new urban track.
 The first thing that pulls you in is the trap beats.
 By half of the song, you’re already bobbing your head along.
 You almost think Camp Mulla is back.

-The Swahili-English lyrics are sung slowly, so it’s easy to hear what the three ladies are saying.
+The Swahili-English lyrics are sang slowly, so it’s easy to hear what the three ladies are saying.
 And the chorus is simple, with just two lines repeated over and over.

 And that is exactly how you make a hit song ladies and gents.
 Have simple and catchy beats that anyone can dance to, and an even simpler hook that everyone can sing along to.

 Of course, you also need to promote the song on social media and radio stations, like they did.

 No one loves this jam more than these two queens.

 The music video was released just a few days after the audio.
 But first, the four artists teased it on their social media accounts, making us anticipate it more.
-Mayonde was a huge culprit, sharing short boomerang clips on Instagram, with no audio.
+Mayonde was a huge culprit, sharing short boomerang clips on Instagram.
 Talk about torture.

-In the much-anticipated video, she slays her first verse inside an artsy house and in front of a white and black wall.
-She is joined by her two home girls, all looking fly as always.
+In the much-anticipated video, she slays her first verse inside an artsy house and in front of a white and black background.
+She is backed up by her two home girls, all looking fly as always.
 Or as she would say, kama kawaida.

-Fun fact: Mayonde is the only person I know who wears more sparkling jewellery on her face than any other body part.
+Fun fact: Mayonde is the only person I know who wears more sparkling jewellery on her face than anyone else.